Open contracting delivers

 and why it’s the smart thing to do

 Value for money and value to many

 Openness in public contracting is not just a nice concept put forward by do-gooders.
 It genuinely leads to greater impact.
-Open contracting makes public procurement fairer and more efficient.
+Open contracting makes public procurement fairer, more efficient and more sustainable.

 Open contracting stories

 More than 50 countries and cities, from Argentina to Zambia, are pursuing open contracting reforms.
 It takes hard work, political will, technical skills, and sustained engagement.
 Explore stories from around the world that show how open contracting is changing lives.